 Masses may happen with or without calcifications.
 Masses may be caused by:

 A cyst.
-This is a noncancerous, or benign, collection of fluid in the breast.
+This is a noncancer (benign) collection of fluid in the breast.
 It can’t be diagnosed by a physical exam alone or by a mammogram alone.
 A breast ultrasound or aspiration with a needle is needed.
 If a mass is not a cyst, you may need more tests.

 Benign breast conditions.
 Some masses can be checked with regular mammograms.
 But for others you may need a biopsy.